Federal Prospects Hockey League: 2024-25

 as the Hudson Valley Venom, however it was later announced that the Venom will play at IceTime Sports Complex in Newburgh, New York.
 On June 5, 2024, it was announced that the Monroe Moccasins were joining the league as the 14th team, playing out of the Monroe Civic Center in Monroe, Louisiana.
 On June 12, 2024, it was announced that the league would be holding four neutral site games at the Stormont Vail Events Center in Topeka, Kansas.
 On December 9, 2024, exacerbated by facility issues at their rink in Newburgh, the Hudson Valley Venom were sold to new owners and were renamed as HC Venom and would be playing the remainder of the season at neutral site Northeast United States, specifically New York State.
 Although on January 2, 2025, it was announced that the Venom would be playing their remaining home games at the McCann Ice Rink inside the Mid-Hudson Civic Center in Poughkeepsie, New York.
 On January 9, 2025, ahead of the neutral site games in Topeka, it was announced that Topeka would host an FPHL team, starting in 2025-26, owned by Don Lewis and Chris Bryarniarski.
 On April 15, 2025, it was announced that the Dashers and the City of Danville would part ways, effectively folding the club.
 On April 18, 2025, it was announced that the FPHL was putting a team in Florence, South Carolina, owned by Monroe owner Parker Moskal.
 They are set to be a relocation of the HC Venom and will be named after the Pee Dee region.
 In May 2025, both Pee Dee and Topeka announced their names, the IceCats and Scarecrows respectively, while the Motor City Rockers announced they were re-entering dormancy from play.
 In addition, the FPHL announced it was putting a team in Columbus, Indiana, known as the Indiana Sentinels.

 Teams

 Current

-As of the 2025–26 season, the league has teams based in Connecticut, Georgia, Indiana, Kansas, Louisiana, Michigan, Mississippi, New York, North Carolina, South Carolina, and Virginia.
+As of the 2026-27 season, the league has teams in California, Connecticut, Georgia, Indiana, Kansas, Louisiana, Michigan, Minnesota, Mississippi, New York, North Carolina, and Virginia.